yingweiwo

 Mechanism of Action

-Increased concentrations of the incretin hormones such as glucagon-like peptide-1 (GLP-1) and glucose-dependent insulinotropic polypeptide (GIP) are released into the bloodstream from the small intestine in response to meals.
-These hormones cause insulin release from the pancreatic beta cells in a glucose-dependent manner but are inactivated by the DPP-4 enzyme within minutes.
-GLP-1 also lowers glucagon secretion from pancreatic alpha cells, reducing hepatic glucose production.
-In patients with type 2 diabetes, concentrations of GLP-1 are reduced but the insulin response to GLP-1 is preserved.
-Alogliptin is a DPP-4 inhibitor that slows the inactivation of the incretin hormones, thereby increasing their bloodstream concentrations and reducing fasting and postprandial glucose concentrations in a glucose-dependent manner in patients with type 2 diabetes mellitus.
-Alogliptin selectively binds to and inhibits DPP-4 but not DPP-8 or DPP-9 activity in vitro at concentrations approximating therapeutic exposures.
+GLP-1 also inhibits glucose-dependent glucagon secretion, induces satiety, reduces food intake, and delays gastric emptying.
+After eating, the small intestine releases incretin hormones such as glucagon-like peptide-1 (GLP-1) and glucose-dependent insulinotropic peptide (GIP) into the bloodstream, where their concentrations increase.
+These hormones stimulate pancreatic β-cells to release insulin in a glucose-dependent manner, but are inactivated by the DPP-4 enzyme within minutes.
+GLP-1 also reduces glucagon secretion from pancreatic α-cells, thereby reducing hepatic glucose production.
+In patients with type 2 diabetes, GLP-1 concentrations are reduced, but the insulin response to GLP-1 remains.
+Alogliptin is a DPP-4 inhibitor that slows the inactivation of incretin hormones, thereby increasing their blood concentrations and lowering fasting and postprandial blood glucose levels in patients with type 2 diabetes in a glucose-dependent manner.
+In vitro, at concentrations close to therapeutic exposure, alogliptin selectively binds to and inhibits the activity of DPP-4, but does not inhibit the activity of DPP-8 or DPP-9.

-Nesina is indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus in multiple clinical settings. /Included in US product label/
+Nesina is indicated in a variety of clinical settings as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes. /US Product Label Includes/

-/BOXED WARNING/ WARNING: RISK OF LACTIC ACIDOSIS.
-Lactic acidosis is a rare, but serious, complication that can occur due to metformin accumulation.
-The risk increases with conditions such as renal impairment, sepsis, dehydration, excess alcohol intake, hepatic impairment, and acute congestive heart failure.
-The onset is often subtle, accompanied only by nonspecific symptoms such as malaise, myalgias, respiratory distress, increasing somnolence, and nonspecific abdominal distress.
-Laboratory abnormalities include low pH, increased anion gap, and elevated blood lactate.
-If acidosis is suspected, Kazano (alogliptin and metformin hydrochloride) should be discontinued and the patient hospitalized immediately. /Alogliptin and metformin hydrochloride combination product/
+/Black Box Warning/ Warning: Risk of Lactic Acidosis.
+Lactic acidosis is a rare but serious complication that can be caused by metformin accumulation.
+The risk is increased in cases of renal impairment, sepsis, dehydration, excessive alcohol consumption, hepatic impairment, and acute congestive heart failure.
+The onset is usually insidious, with only nonspecific symptoms such as malaise, myalgia, dyspnea, increased drowsiness, and nonspecific abdominal discomfort.
+Abnormal laboratory findings include decreased pH, increased anion gap, and elevated blood lactate levels.
+If acidosis is suspected, cazapro (a combination of alogliptin and metformin hydrochloride) should be discontinued immediately, and the patient should be taken to a hospital. /Alogliptin and metformin hydrochloride combination/

-There have been postmarketing reports of serious hypersensitivity reactions in patients treated with Nesina.
-These reactions include anaphylaxis, angioedema and severe cutaneous adverse reactions, including Stevens-Johnson syndrome.
-If a serious hypersensitivity reaction is suspected, discontinue Nesina, assess for other potential causes for the event and institute alternative treatment for diabetes.
+Post-marketing reports indicate serious hypersensitivity reactions in patients receiving Nesina.
+These reactions included anaphylactic shock, angioedema, and severe skin adverse reactions, including Stevens-Johnson syndrome.
+If a serious hypersensitivity reaction is suspected, Nesina should be discontinued, other possible causes of the event evaluated, and alternative diabetes treatment options considered.

-For more Drug Warnings (Complete) data for Alogliptin (18 total), please visit the HSDB record page.
+For more complete data on drug warnings for alogliptin (18 in total), please visit the HSDB records page.

 Pharmacodynamics